quicwg/multipath/draft-ietf-quic-multipath.md

 As stated in {{introduction}}, when multipath is negotiated, each Destination Connection ID is linked to a separate packet number space.
-This a big difference between implementations of QUIC as specified in RFC 9000, which only have to manage three number spaces for Initial, Handshake and Application packets.
+This a big difference between implementations of QUIC as specified in
+{{QUIC-TRANSPORT}}, which only have to manage three number spaces for Initial, Handshake and Application packets.

 Implementation of multipath capable QUIC will need to carefully